timwhite0/phasm/README.md

 modeling, hierarchical player/position effects, and AR(1) year trends to produce probabilistic forecasts of per-PA/per-IP rates and rate stats.
 The system also supports total-count projections when paired with external PA/IP forecasts.
 Category projection outputs include posterior mean and quantiles (p05, p50, p95).
+Count outcomes are also stored as totals using ATC PA/IP (e.g., H_mean_t, Ks_mean, W_mean_t, SVHLD_mean_t).

 ## What this does
 - Fits a joint multivariate Bayesian model (rstan) for H, R, RBI, HR, SB (per-PA rates) plus AVG, OBP, SLG.